-Kakaako's Transformation No question.
-Kakaako will be Hawaii’s fastest growing and most exciting new urban neighborhood for some years to come, undergoing a major transformation and rejuvenation.
-Famous Ala Moana to the east (bordered by Piikoi St), Downtown Honolulu to the west (bordered by Punchbowl St) and the ocean to the south, make for a very convenient location with shopping, beach and business all close by.
+Kakaako's Transformation Kakaako is Hawaii’s fastest growing and most exciting new urban neighborhood, undergoing a major transformation and rejuvenation.
+Ala Moana to the east (bordered by Piikoi St), Downtown Honolulu to the west (bordered by Punchbowl St) and the ocean to the south, makes for a very convenient location with shopping, beach and business all close by.

-Insight to Kakaako Condos Sometimes certain Kakaako condos are mistaken as part of Ala Moana, due to their close proximity to the shopping center.
-But, be assured, fast emerging Kakaako, with approximately three times the area of Ala Moana, is quickly gaining name recognition worldwide.
+Insight to Kakaako Condos Sometimes certain Kakaako condos are mistaken as part of Ala Moana (e.g. 1350 Ala Moana or Hawaiki Tower), due to their close proximity to the shopping center.
+This is gradually changing as Kakaako, three times the area of Ala Moana, is gaining name recognition worldwide.

 The Kakaako Neighborhood Kakaako is currently home to about 12,000 residents living mostly in scattered high rise condos in an otherwise underdeveloped district of urban Honolulu.
 Major job centers, shopping, entertainment and recreational opportunities are all close by.

 Expected growth could raise the population to about 30,000 by year 2030.
-Spread out over the next several years, more than 20 new Kakaako condo projects may barely catch up with pent-up demand as a result of a lack of urban housing construction during the past decades.
-The opportunity to drastically improve your daily commute to urban conveniences has created tremendous growth potential for Kakaako.
+Spread out over the next several years, these anticipated 20+ new Kakaako condo projects may barely catch up with pent-up demand as a result of a lack of urban housing construction during the past decades.
+The opportunity to drastically improve one's daily commute to urban conveniences has created tremendous growth potential for Kakaako.

-Hawaii Community Development Authority’s (HCDA) vision is to transform 600 acre Kakaako into a modern community with proposed rail transit oriented development.
+Hawaii Community Development Authority’s (HCDA) vision is to transform 600 acre Kakaako into a modern community with a proposed rail transit oriented development (there is currently uncertainty of the year rail will be completed in the Kakaako area).
 That includes new recreational parks, retail shops, restaurants, office space, grocery stores and a redesigned Neal Blaisdell Center.

 Sometimes called the 3rd city, Kakaako is expected to appeal to many as walkable and bikeable neighborhood for work, shopping and recreation with pleasant wide streetscapes that function as outdoor living rooms.
 The old warehouses and industrial lots are giving way to a new Kakaako lifestyle in the revitalized urban core of Honolulu.

 A collaboration of both government and private sector, it aims to set a new global standard by creating an economically sustainable, environmentally friendly and viable Kakaako.
-The vision promotes a mix of culture, art, modern transportation and a new metropolitan way of life with a diversity of luxury condos, some as tall as 650 ft.
+The vision promotes a mix of culture, art, modern transportation and a new metropolitan way of life with a diversity of luxury condos.

 Kakaako Waterfront Park, Kewalo Basin Park and the adjacent Ala Moana Beach Park offer fabulous recreational opportunities for joggers, swimmers, surfers, fishermen and anyone with an urge to enjoy the outdoors.
 The Kakaako condo lifestyle is the ultimate opportunity to live, work and play all in one great place.

-The price range of condos for sale in Kakaako is $31K to $36M with a median price of $1.05M and median interior of 1,154sf.
+The price range of condos for sale in Kakaako is $40K to $36M with a median price of $977K and median interior of 1,144sf.

-In Kakaako there is currently 241 fee simple and 1 leasehold units for sale.
-182 of the condos have ocean views, 78 have Diamond Head views and 114 have mountain views.
+In Kakaako there is currently 232 fee simple units for sale.
+169 of the condos have ocean views, 79 have Diamond Head views and 107 have mountain views.

 Kakaako History The Kakaako district is in the midst of a modernization that will leave it unrecognizable to its original inhabitants of old.
 Where towering Kakaako condos are going up was once a vast Native Hawaiian agricultural community that practiced terrace cultivation.
 Many of the alii had homes here, including Kamehameha I.